nahsi/ansible-consul/README.md

 ## Role Philosophy

-Instead of duplicating every single configuration option as an Ansible variable configuration is stored in ansible inventory in yaml format:
+Instead of duplicating every single configuration option as an Ansible variable Consul configuration is stored in Ansible inventory in `yaml` format:

 ```yml
 consul_config: